 Example for my grandkids: Using this calculator to solve the old "birthday problem" -- given a group of n people, what are the chances that two or more people have the same birthday? -- requires a two-step approach.
 Say the group size is 23.
 First thing is to find how many distinct pairs of people you can make from a group of 23, that is, the binomial coefficient 23 choose two.
 So run the calculator with 23 in the n box and anything (say .5) in the p box.
 The binomial coefficient shown in the full data table for n=23 and k=2 is 253.
 So you have 253 possible pairs of people.
 Now, run the calculator with 253 as n, and 1/365 (0.00273973) as p (we're disregarding leap years).
 You have a ~50% (p=0.4995223425) chance of no pairs with a shared birthday, and thus a ~50% chance of one or more pairs each with a shared birthday.
 If you take the group size to 70, 70 choose 2 is 2415, and the chance of no pair with a shared birthday falls to 0.13%.
 Of course, if you had a group of 366 people (disregarding leap years, or 367 if you include leap years), obviously the probability of no shared birthdays would be zero, not some very tiny positive but finite number, as the binomial distribution predicts.
-But since 366 choose 2 is 66795, if you try this as n and .00273973 as p, the probability of no shared birthdays is computed as 2.599704056 x 10-80, which is about equal to one, divided by the number of atoms in the observable universe, so it's close enough to zero not to worry about.
+But since 366 choose 2 is 66795, the probability of no shared birthdays is 2.599704056 x 10-80, which is about equal to one, divided by the number of atoms in the observable universe, so it's close enough to zero not to worry about.